Product Roadmap

 Where CIQ is going.

 Features extending the live product without changing what it is.
-Grouped by the three loops a serious seller runs: how you capture cards, how you sell them, how you analyze the result.
+Grouped by the three loops a seller runs: how you capture what you own, how you sell it, how you analyze the result.
 Plus continuous polish and listening to user feedback.

 In Progress